Farnsworth Art Museum

 Manors

 Going into this poster, I wanted my design and layout to complement Buckwalter’s aesthetic throughout her work.
 Looking for recurring themes, I settled on the detailing she put into the wallpapers of her interiors.
-With this and “iconography” in mind, I created four symbols that represented both the LGBTQ community as a whole and motifs in her work.
-The zine maintains the wallpaper interior but the cover shifts to a pink repetition of flowers and hearts and features an interactive section for visitors to connect their prior knowledge and what they learned from the poster to the exhibit in front of them.
+With this and iconography in mind, I created four symbols that represented both the LGBTQ community as a whole and motifs in her work.
+The zine maintained the wallpaper interior but the cover shifted to a pink repetition of flowers and hearts and features an interactive section for visitors to connect their prior knowledge and what they learned from the poster to the exhibit in front of them.

 These four symbols are a rainbow (pride flag), a conjoined male/female symbol (androgyne/transgender people), a brick (Stonewall Riots), and a peach (Marsha P. Johnson’s “Hot Peach” trope).
 As a final touch, museum labels with golden frames provide the names/backgrounds of each person, while archival tags offer the names of objects.